kurtis1520/biol-812-assignment/index.md

 ### 5. Your boss has no idea what Git is or why you are using it.
 Explain the pros / cons of using Git for your research project.
 Explain the pros / cons of hosting your project in a public (or private) repository on Github/Bitbucket/Gitlab/etc.

 ## Pros
-..*GitHub is free and easy to use for open source projects ..*Can collaborate with other researchers
+⋅⋅* GitHub is free and easy to use for open source projects ⋅⋅* Can collaborate with other researchers
-..*Using GitHub, you won't run out of content or memory, everything is stored and can always be re-accessed ..*GitHub uses Markdown
+⋅⋅* Using GitHub, you won't run out of content or memory, everything is stored and can always be re-accessed ⋅⋅* GitHub uses Markdown
-..*Students can save on GitHub packages
+⋅⋅* Students can save on GitHub packages
-..*The GitHub search is very useful; you can search for code, repositories, pages, etc.
+⋅⋅* The GitHub search is very useful; you can search for code, repositories, pages, etc.
-..*It is great for backing up your data instead of saving on an external hard drive
+⋅⋅* It is great for backing up your data instead of saving on an external hard drive

 ## Cons
-..*It is not very easy to use as beginner; takes time and practice to use GitHub effeciently ..*Private repositories cost money
+⋅⋅* It is not very easy to use as beginner; takes time and practice to use GitHub effeciently ⋅⋅* Private repositories cost money
-..*Not advised to store confidential data on a public repository
+⋅⋅* Not advised to store confidential data on a public repository